-Wisconsin's ambient air quality monitoring network provides timely access to air quality information, supports planning for air quality improvements and ensures program accountability.
+Wisconsin's ambient air quality monitoring network is spatially distributed as outlined by the Clean Air Act to provide timely access to air quality information, support planning for air quality improvements and verify program adequacy.
 The network focuses on EPA's list of the most serious health-related air pollutants: ozone, particle pollution, sulfur dioxide, nitrogen dioxide and carbon monoxide.
 Using continuous monitoring data, DNR quickly informs the public when air pollution reaches unhealthy levels.
-Based on these notices, people may adjust their daily activities to minimize adverse health effects.
+Based on this information, people may adjust their daily activities to minimize adverse health effects.

 To see how Wisconsin's air quality compares with the rest of the nation, check out U.S. EPA AIRNOW.